ShadowPhone vs FeedFlux

 FeedFlux runs entirely on your local machine.
 The desktop app (Windows and Mac) connects to Android phones via USB, sends touch commands, and executes workflows one account at a time per device.
 Your credentials never leave your computer, and there is no cloud component.
 This is simple and transparent, but it means your automation stops when your computer sleeps, and scaling requires physical proximity to every device.

 ShadowPhone separates the automation brain from the execution layer.
 The Brain component handles scheduling, decision logic, targeting, and workflow orchestration server-side.
-The Executor component on each device receives instructions and performs actions through the native Instagram app.
-This split means workflows continue running even when your dashboard is closed, and the server-side logic can coordinate across dozens of devices simultaneously without a local machine bottleneck.
+A connected desktop Executor receives instructions and performs actions on the phone through the native Instagram app.
+The dashboard can be closed while the connected Executor continues a run, and server-side logic coordinates instructions across registered devices.

 Account isolation and device security